t04glovern/t04glovern.github.io.raw/_posts/2015-12-11-learning-aspnet-part-1.markdown

        1.0.0-rc1-update1 coreclr x86          win
 {% endhighlight bat %}

-These runtimes are stored in your user directory; you can prove this by listing the files in `.dnx\runtimes`.
+These runtimes are stored in your user directory, and you can prove this by listing the files in `.dnx\runtimes`.
 Run the following to show a list of installed runtimes under your home directory.

 {% highlight bat %}
 C:\Users\Nathan>dir .dnx\runtimes